-Are you one of the estimated 12 million Americans who have urinary incontinence?
-You are not alone.
-Incontinence affects people of all ages, both sexes, and members of every social and economic level.
+Are you one of the estimated 12 million Americans who is dealing with urinary incontinence?
+Incontinence affects people of all ages, both sexes and members of every social and economic level.
 It is estimated that 15 to 30 percent of people over the age of 60 who live at home have incontinence.
 Women are twice as likely as men to have this condition.
 Although there are many types of Urinary Incontinence (UI) most involve the unwanted leakage of urine.
 The total annual cost of providing care for persons with UI is estimated to be $28 billion.
 In addition, at least half of the 1.5 million Americans who reside in nursing homes are incontinent.

 • Do you leak urine when you cough, sneeze, laugh or exercise?

 • Do you leak urine on the way to the bathroom?

 • Do you have intense and sudden bladder urges you cannot control?

 • Do you go to the bathroom often, more than 8 times in a day?